Stéphane Bullion

+Background

 Born in Lyon, Bullion started dance lessons at the age of eleven and entered the Paris Opera Ballet School at fourteen (1994).
 He joined the corps de ballet in 1997.
 During his school years, he danced twice at the school annual performance (1996 and 1997), in Serge Lifar's Le Chevalier et la demoiselle and George Balanchine's Western Symphony.
 He became a Coryphée in 2001, Sujet in 2002 and Premier danseur in 2007.

 He was appointed Étoile, the highest rank in the company, in 2010, after his performance as Solor in Rudolf Nureyev's version of La Bayadère.
 Bullion officially retired from the Paris Opera Ballet after a performance of Mats Ek's Another Place on 4 June 2022.

 Career

 Bullion danced the Faun in Vaslav Nijinsky's L'après-midi d'un faune, based on Claude Debussy's Prélude à l'après-midi d'un faune, while still a Coryphée in 2001.
 He was chosen by Yury Grigorovich for the title role in Ivan the Terrible and made his debut on 6 January 2004.
-However in late December 2003 Bullion had been diagnosed with testicular cancer.
+However, in late December 2003 Bullion had been diagnosed with testicular cancer.
 Three days after his debut as Ivan the Terrible he underwent surgery, followed by four months of chemotherapy.
 He returned to the stage during a tour to Japan in July 2004.
 In October 2004 he made his debut in the principal male role in Jerome Robbins' Glass Pieces.
 For the most part Bullion continued to be cast in leading villain roles in the Nureyev's versions of the classics (Abderam in Raymonda, Tybalt in Romeo and Juliet and Rothbart in Swan Lake).
 His promotion to Premier danseur in 2007 gave him access to romantic roles such as Armand in John Neumeier's The Lady of the Camellias, Jean de Brienne in Nureyev's Raymonda and Albrecht in Patrice Bart's version of Corrali-Perrot's Giselle.
 After reaching the status of Étoile he continued performing principal roles in the Nureyev repertoire, including Siegfried in Swan Lake, as well as Lucien d'Hervilly in Pierre Lacotte's Paquita.

 A tall and powerful dancer, he was, from the beginning of his career, often chosen by choreographers to create or introduce their ballets to the Paris Opera Ballet's repertoire.